d2l-ai/d2l-en/chapter_introduction/index.md

 Similar problems pop up in other recommendation settings, e.g., for retail products, music, and news recommendation.

-In some cases, customers provide explicit feedback communicating how much they liked a particular product
-(e.g., the product ratings and reviews on Amazon, IMDb, and Goodreads).
+In some cases, customers provide explicit feedback, communicating how much they liked a particular product (e.g., the product ratings and reviews on Amazon, IMDb, and Goodreads).
-In some other cases, they provide implicit feedback, e.g., by skipping titles on a playlist, which might indicate dissatisfaction but might just indicate that the song was inappropriate in context.
+In other cases, they provide implicit feedback, e.g., by skipping titles on a playlist, which might indicate dissatisfaction, or might just indicate that the song was inappropriate in context.
-In the simplest formulations, these systems are trained to estimate some score, such as an estimated rating or the probability of purchase, given a user and an item.
+In the simplest formulations,
+these systems are trained
+to estimate some score,
+such as an expected star rating or the probability that a given user will purchase a particular item.

-Given such a model,
-for any given user,
-we could retrieve the set of objects with the largest scores, which could then be recommended to the user.
+Given such a model, for any given user, we could retrieve the set of objects with the largest scores, which could then be recommended to the user.
-Production systems are considerably more advanced and take detailed user activity and item characteristics into account when computing such scores. :numref:`fig_deeplearning_amazon` is an example of deep learning books recommended by Amazon based on personalization algorithms tuned to capture one's preferences.
+Production systems are considerably more advanced and take detailed user activity and item characteristics into account when computing such scores.
+:numref:`fig_deeplearning_amazon` displays the deep learning books recommended by Amazon based on personalization algorithms tuned to capture Aston's preferences.

 ![Deep learning books recommended by Amazon.](../img/deeplearning-amazon.jpg) :label:`fig_deeplearning_amazon`